Why does the ACT need a housing strategy?

 - delivers on the 2016 Labor election commitment and the Parliamentary Agreement for the 9th Legislative Assembly.1

 The strategy is structured around the five key goals, each with a range of objectives.
-Actions to deliver on the objectives and goals are outlined in this document and summarised in the attached Implementation Plan (107.9 KB).
+Actions to deliver on the objectives and goals are outlined in this document and summarised in the attached Implementation Plan (PDF 107.9 KB).

 The strategy will maintain a long-term policy focus but, more importantly, will remain agile and responsive through a program of regular monitoring, review and reporting of actions and outcomes.
 This will be done in an online digital environment as part of the government's new Homes and Housing website.
 This means that the strategy will be able to respond to demographic, social, environmental and economic changes over its 10-year lifespan.
 New actions can be added in future, once further investigation is complete, and the Implementation Plan will be updated to reflect new priority focus areas.
 This strategy will also inform government's consideration of Budget commitments and funding priorities each year.